dakiva/nogo/README.md

 Collaboration
 =============
-This library is still really early in development and has not had a "locked" release yet.
+This library is still early in development.
 This is a great time to provide suggestions, ideas.
 Pull requests are welcome.

 About
 =====